zchyde/brooklinebooksmith.com/_landing_pages/used-books.md

 featured_image_position: 50
 featured_image_credit: '[Liz Linder](http://lizlinder.com)'
 fancy_font: Cabin-sketch
-description: "Buying Hours: \nWednesday through Saturday 10am-4pm \n\nNo appointment needed. \n\nNo curbside service; all books must be brought inside.
+description: "Buying Hours: \n**Wednesday through Saturday 10am-4pm**\n\nNo appointment needed. \n\nNo curbside service; all books must be brought inside.
 Call ahead if you need special assistance.\n\nPhoto ID required. \n\nWe offer 15% of original price in cash (checks over $50) OR 20% in store credit.
 Store credit can be used for anything in the store and never expires!\n\nContact Us:   <ubc@brooklinebooksmith.com>"
 ---

 Since 2004, the Used Book Cellar, located in the basement of Brookline Booksmith, has been Boston’s best-kept secret.
 With over 25,000 books in our inventory, you’re guaranteed to find something to pique your interest.
 Whether you’re looking for a good mystery to get you through the commute home, a picture book for your family story time, or some hard-hitting cultural analysis, there’s always a good reason to stop by!